 The electronic portfolio is submitted through JobCat one week before semester classes end (see the current academic calendar for the last day of classes [not finals], and go back one week for the due date).
 See the handout on portfolio content emailed to you at the beginning of your internship.

 Near the end of your internship, your employer will complete a final evaluation with Career Services.
 You should meet with the employer for an exit interview and discuss your overall evaluation.

-Complete a Program Evaluation through JobCat at the end of the semester or summer session.
+Complete a Program Evaluation and Self Evaluation through JobCat (right near where you log your hours) at the end of the semester or summer session.
 You will evaluate your experience on your internship.